hupe13/extensions-leaflet-map-github/readme.md

 ## Changelog

 ### 2.2 / 211xxx
-* Integration shortcode sgpx from WordPress plugin wp-gpx-map (some parameters)
+* Integration shortcode sgpx from WordPress plugin wp-gpx-maps (some parameters)

 ### 2.1.3 / 211016
 * bug fix in parameters for markercluster